Registered Associate Marriage + Family Therapist #159208

 Maybe it's been quietly building — the thoughts that loop,

-Maybe life shifted and you haven't quite landed.
+Maybe life shifted and you haven't yet caught up.

 Therapy is a place to put down what you've been carrying.

-so you can start to feel like yourself again.
-Or finally.
+so you can start to feel closer to yourself again.

 I'm Karen Kushell.